black-sliver/evermizer/README.txt

     Fix texts disappearing when you fall down in Ruins NW room Removed option to save at Madronius' Brother
     Fix softlock when leaving tiny's lair
-  Fix missables:
+    Saving with Atlas, Defend or Speed does not ruin your stats Fix missables:
     Directly reward Queen's Key to inventory
     Make Revealer and Escape still obtainable when Horace is gone